The Grand Budapest Hotel: Casting

 A seventeen-actor ensemble received star billing in The Grand Budapest Hotel.
 Anderson customarily employs a troupe of longtime collaborators—Bill Murray, Adrien Brody, Edward Norton, Owen Wilson, Tilda Swinton, Harvey Keitel, Willem Dafoe, Jeff Goldblum, and Jason Schwartzman have worked on one or more of his projects.
 Norton and Murray immediately signed when sent the script.
 The Grand Budapest Hotel ensemble comprised mostly bit cameos.
 Because of the limitations of such roles, Brody said that the most significant challenge was balancing the film's comedy with the otherwise solemn subject matter.
 All were the filmmakers' first casting choices save for Swinton, whom they pursued for Madame D. when Angela Lansbury dropped out as a result of a prior commitment to a Driving Miss Daisy theater production.
 Once hired, actors were encouraged to study the source material to prepare.
-Dafoe and Fiennes in particular found the animatics helpful in conceptualizing The Grand Budapest Hotel from Anderson's perspective, though Fiennes did not refer to them too often because he wanted his acting to be spontaneous.
+Dafoe and Fiennes in particular found the animatics helpful in conceptualizing The Grand Budapest Hotel from Anderson's perspective, though Fiennes did not refer to them too often as he wanted his acting to be spontaneous.

 Anderson desired an English actor to play Gustave, and Fiennes was an actor he sought to work with for several years.
 Fiennes, surprised by the offer, was eager to depart from his famously villainous roles and found Gustave's panache compelling.
-Fiennes said he was initially unsure how to approach his character because the extent of Anderson's oversight meant actors could not improvise on set, constraining his usually instinctive performing style.
-The direction of Gustave's persona then became another question of tone, whether the portrayal be hyper-camp or understated.
+Fiennes said he was initially unsure how to approach his character because the extent of Anderson's oversight meant actors could not improvise on set, inhibiting his usually spontaneous performing style.
+The direction of Gustave's persona then became another question of tone, whether the portrayal be camp or understated.
 Fiennes drew on several sources to shape his character's persona, among them his triple role as Hungarian-Jewish men escaping fascist persecution in the István Szabó-directed drama Sunshine (1999), his brief stint as a young porter at Brown's Hotel in London, and the experience reading The World of Yesterday.
 Johnny Depp was reported as an early candidate in the press, claims which Anderson denied, despite later reports that scheduling conflicts had halted negotiations.